-Chisholm Trail Parkway, a 28-mile toll road, is a limited-access toll road in southwest Tarrant and northwest Johnson counties.
+The Chisholm Trail Parkway was incorporated into the NTTA System in late FY2017.
+It is a 28-mile limited-access toll road in southwest Tarrant and northwest Johnson counties.
 It extends from Fort Worth's Central Business District to southwest Fort Worth and south to Cleburne.
-CTP provides an alternate north-south route for I-35W.
-CTP opened to traffic in May 2014.
-The FY2019 - FY2023 Capital Plan includes approximately \$0.8 million for completion and finish out work for the project.
+CTP provides an alternate north-south route to I-35 W. It opened to traffic in FY2014.
+Only minor construction and landscaping items remain.
+The FY2019 budget contains \$0.9 million for these items.